joelouthan/theologic.us/content/posts/study-romans/sermon-romans5-6-11.md

 >>
 >>Horatio Spafford.
 It Is Well With My Soul.

+>Isaiah 6:1–5 (CSB) In the year that King Uzziah died, I saw the Lord seated on a high and lofty throne, and the hem of his robe filled the temple.
+Seraphim were standing above him; they each had six wings: with two they covered their faces, with two they covered their feet, and with two they flew.
+And one called to another: Holy, holy, holy is the LORD of Armies; his glory fills the whole earth.
+The foundations of the doorways shook at the sound of their voices, and the temple was filled with smoke.
+Then I said: Woe is me for I am ruined because I am a man of unclean lips and live among a people of unclean lips, and because my eyes have seen the King, the LORD of Armies.

 >Psalms 22:6 (CSB) But I am a worm and not a man, scorned by mankind and despised by people.